Andrejs Cigaņiks

-Andrejs Cigaņiks (born 12 April 1997) is a Latvian professional footballer who plays as a left winger or wing-back for Polish club Widzew Łódź and the Latvia national team.
+Andrejs Cigaņiks (born 12 April 1997) is a Latvian professional footballer who plays as a left winger or wing-back for Swiss club Luzern and the Latvia national team.

 Club career

-Born in Riga, Cigaņiks started playing football in the youth teams of Skonto FC, before signing for German club Bayer 04 Leverkusenin 2013.
-In June 2016 he was loaned to FC Viktoria Köln, before playing for FC Schalke 04 II.
+Born in Riga, Cigaņiks started playing football in the youth teams of Skonto FC, before signing for German club Bayer Leverkusen in 2013.
+In June 2016 he was loaned to Viktoria Köln, before playing for Schalke 04 II.
 Cigaņiks transferred to Dutch club SC Cambuur in July 2018.

 He returned to Latvia in 2019 and spent the second half of the season at Premier League club RFS.
-In January 2020, he signed a two-and-a-half year contract with Ukrainian Premier League club Zorya Luhansk.
+In January 2020, he signed a two-and-a-half-year contract with Ukrainian Premier League club Zorya Luhansk.
 In July 2021 he signed for Slovakian club DAC Dunajská Streda.

 On 2 January 2023, Cigaņiks joined Polish Ekstraklasa side Widzew Łódź on a deal until June 2024, with an option to extend for another year.

-On 2 January 2023, Cigaņiks joined Polish Ekstraklasa side Widzew Łódź on a deal until June 2024, with an option to extend for another year.
+On 10 February 2024, he penned a new contract, keeping him with the club until mid-2026.

+On 5 July 2024, Swiss Super League club Luzern announced the signing of Cigaņiks on a three-year contract, for an undisclosed fee.